 Wait for your queue number to be called on the next window for your photo, fingerprints, and signature capture.

 Go to the cashier window and pay the necessary fees.
 Keep your official receipt and go to the releasing section for your driver’s license.

 A Student Permit Card with the Official Receipt shall be released to the applicant.
 You must write your name and affix your signature to the appropriate Release Form.
 In most cases, the issuance date of the LTO student license will also be stamped on the release form.

-How much is the cost of getting a student driver’s license in the Philippines in 2023?
+How much is the cost of getting a student driver’s license in the Philippines?
 The breakdown of expenses are listed below:

 - P317 Application Fee for New LTO Student Permit

 - P480 Medical Certificate

 - P0 Theoretical Driving Course (free at LTO Driver’s Education Center)

 If you had your TDC (Theoretical Driving Course) from LTO’s accredited driving schools, you will add extra costs of 1,700 t0 2,000 pesos.
 Thus your student permit will cost: